 4. Roberto Duran TKO8 Davey Moore, June 16, 1983

 The ease with which Duran manhandled the WBA junior middleweight champion surprised almost everyone, even “Manos de Piedra” himself.
 A severe mugging started with a thumb to the right eye in the opening round.
 “Those thumbs were coming from everywhere,” said Moore afterward.
 But even Moore and his manager Leon Washington had to admit that Duran’s blend of speed, strength and punching power just wasn’t anticipated and the smaller man was able to do as he pleased on the inside, at times redefining the term “illegal tactics.”
 Despite Moore being from New York, the sell-out crowd was there to see Duran redeem himself and they cheered on the challenger as he mixed vicious head shots with a severe body attack.
-In round seven, Duran wobbled Moore and then sent him down with a right hand just before the bell and in round eight he gave Moore an evil beating before the match was finally stopped.
-Duran became just the seventh man in boxing history to win a world title in three divisions while Moore was never the same after this defeat.
+In round seven, Duran sent Moore to the canvas with a right hand and in round eight he gave Moore an evil beating before the match was finally stopped.
+Roberto became just the seventh man in boxing history to win a world title in three divisions while Moore was never the same after this defeat.

 3. Roberto Duran KO11 Esteban de Jesus II, March 16, 1974